 Angel “Gelica” Forde was one of the 2020 CANR Alumni Association Scholarship awardees.
 Forde is in a doctoral program studying sustainable tourism and protected area management through the Department of Community Sustainability (CSUS).
-She hopes to bring knowledge and skills back to her home country following graduation in May 2021.
+She hopes to bring knowledge and skills back to her home country following graduation in spring 2021.

 Name: Angel "Gelica" Forde